JoslynFu/Extinction-Analysis/assignment/extinction-assignment.md

     [1] "This species was endemic to Lord Howe Island, Australia, but it is now Extinct due to overpredation by introduced rats.
 It was last recorded in 1908, and not found on a survey in 1928."

+To do that, we need to import the stringr library to enable the usage of regular expression.

 ``` r
 library(stringr)
 stringr::str_extract(rationale,"\\d+")